mangosArchives/serverZero_Rel19/doc/EventAI.txt

 Randomly sets the phase between a range of phases controlled by the parameters.
 Sets the phase to a random id (Phase = PhaseMin + rnd % PhaseMin-PhaseMax).
 NOTE: PhaseMax must be greater than PhaseMin.
 NOTE 2: PLEASE NOTE THAT EACH OF THE PARAM VALUES ARE ACTUAL PHASE NUMBERS NOT THE INVERSE PHASE MASK VALUE.
-This is commonly used for Spellcasting NPC's who on Aggro may select at random a school of spells to use for the fight.
+This is commonly used for Spell casting NPC's who on Aggro may select at random a school of spells to use for the fight.
 Use this if you have MORE then 3 phases used, otherwise use Action 30.

 32 = ACTION_T_SUMMON
 ---------------------
 Parameter 1: CreatureID - The creature template ID to be summoned.
 The value here needs to be a valid creature template ID.
 Parameter 2: Target - The target type defining who the summoned creature will attack.
 The value in this field needs to be a valid target type as specified in the reference tables below.
 NOTE: Using target type 0 will cause the summoned creature to not attack anyone.
-Parameter 3: SummonID - The summon ID from the creature_ai_summons table controlling the position (and spawntime) where the summoned mob should be spawned at.
+Parameter 3: SummonID - The summon ID from the creature_ai_summons table controlling the position (and spawn time) where the summoned mob should be spawned at.

 Summons creature (param1) to attack target (param2) at location specified by creature_ai_summons (param3).
 NOTE: Param3 Value is the ID Value used for the entry used in creature_ai_summons for this action.
 You MUST have an creature_ai_summons entry to use this action.